dsyer/js-modules/README.md

 </html>
 ```

 It doesn't look all that impressive yet because the module is not defined as 'hello' in Node.js.
-We could publish `hello.js` as just `hello`, then the exact same code can be used in the browser and on the server.
+We could publish `hello.js` as `hello` by moving it to `node_modules/hello/index.js`, and then the exact same code can be used in the browser and on the server.
 That's what most JavaScript libraries do - they have module names not file paths, and Node.js searches for the right file to load at runtime.

 ## Hello CommonJS

-Node.js provides a global `require()` function that you use to load a library.
-It wraps the module code with a [wrapper](https://nodejs.org/api/modules.html#the-module-wrapper):
+Node.js provides a global `require()` function that you use to load a library using the CommonJS module loader.
+It wraps the module code with a [wrapper](https://nodejs.org/api/modules.html#the-module-wrapper) and then calls it:

 ```javascript
 (function(exports, require, module, __filename, __dirname) {